MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 	Sheets after the Summary sheet will not be processed, for sheets "Randomxx" only F-Score is calculated.
 4. Run the code and check the generated TemplateComparison_calculatedMetrics.xlsx document.
 5. You do not need to copy the processed data to the original document.
 All evaluated data from "TemplateComparison_calculatedMetrics.xlsx" should be linked automatically to "TemplateComparisonAnalytics.xlsx".
 If not, refresh workbook links.
 For this, press Data -> Workbook Links -> Refresh.
 Both files should be in the same folder.
 6. Check all 0 values in "TemplateComparison_calculatedMetrics.xlsx" for false positives, in particular "no_comparison?
 (R13)", "units?
-(R16)", "value_tolerance?
-(R35)", and "no_vague_terms?
-(R17)", and potentially manually change them to 1
+(R16)", and "value_tolerance?
+(R35)", and potentially manually change them to 1

 Generally the same procedure applies for the data in "UserTestEval"